 If you're not willing to treat your affiliate marketing business like a real business, you're not going to be successful.

-There are many things you need to do to be successful in affiliate marketing, and each of them takes time and effort.
+There are many things you need to do in this sphere but affiliate marketing takes time and effort for sure.

 You need to:

-At the same time, when one considers the ever-increasing trends of affiliate marketing, it’s all well worth it in the end.
+At the same time, when one considers the ever-increasing trends of affiliate marketing career, it’s all well worth it in the end.

 Wrap Up.